web3-storage/web3.storage/packages/api/README.md

 It returns the resolved value AND the full name record (base 64 encoded, for client side verification).

+### 🤲 `GET /name/:key/watch`

+**❗️Experimental** this API may not work, may change, and may be removed in a future version.

+Watch for changes to the given key ID over a websocket connection.

+When changes to the `:key` are published, a JSON encoded message is sent over the websocket containing the new value and the full name record (base 64 encoded, for client side verification).

 ## Setup Sentry

 Inside the `/packages/api` folder create a file called `.env.local` with the following content.